Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Introduction

-The emergence of Large Language Models (LLMs) and their rapid adoption in RS disrupts this long-standing evaluation practices, as the fundamental assumptions of this established paradigm no longer hold~\cite{deldjoo2025toward,deldjoo2024recommendation}.
+The emergence of Large Language Models (LLMs) and their rapid adoption in RSs disrupts this long-standing evaluation practices, as the fundamental assumptions of the established paradigm no longer hold~\cite{deldjoo2025toward,deldjoo2024recommendation}.
 LLMs are generative models—they do not compute similarity scores nor rank items in the conventional sense—and therefore cannot be meaningfully evaluated using standard accuracy metrics.
 More critically, such metrics were not designed to account for hallucinations, knowledge cutoffs, the influence of training data sources, or personalization.
-Moreover, the very notion of train/test separation becomes largely irrelevant for black-box models such as ChatGPT---especially given that these models have likely been exposed to the public datasets used for evaluation, making reproducibility and fair comparison of results difficult, if not impossible.
+These limitations are particularly consequential in the music domain, where recommendations must align with subjective contextualized NL requests or descriptors provided by users, such as mood, activity, or cultural context, resolve ambiguous artist or track names, and remain grounded in large, rapidly evolving, and long-tailed catalogs.
+Moreover, the very notion of train/test separation becomes largely irrelevant for black-box models such as ChatGPT---especially given that these models have likely been exposed to most of the public datasets commonly used for RSs evaluation~\cite{10.1145/3726302.3730178}, making reproducibility and fair comparison of results difficult, if not impossible.

 At the same time, LLMs have inspired a new wave of methodologies and can even be applied directly to the core MRS objective, that is, users can simply ask an LLM for music recommendations, much as they would ask a human acquaintance, or they could ask LLMs to assess recommendations in a role as judges.